Israel is vaccinating so fast it’s running out of vaccine

 The Ministry of Health warned Sunday that the attention being given to Israel’s initial success is hindering their efforts to buy additional doses, according to media reports.

-“I believe that what happened is that companies like Pfizer and Moderna are under pressure from other countries that asked the justified question: why is Israel able to vaccinate over 11 percent of its population within the first two weeks, while we’re still at something like 0.8 percent?” said Yonatan Halevy, the director of Shaare Zedek Hospital in Jerusalem, referring to the American vaccination rate.
+“I believe that what happened is that companies like Pfizer and Moderna are under pressure from other countries that asked the justified question: Why is Israel able to vaccinate over 11 percent of its population within the first two weeks, while we’re still at something like 0.8 percent?” said Yonatan Halevy, director of Shaare Zedek Hospital in Jerusalem, referring to the U.S. vaccination rate.

-A Pfizer spokesperson said the company may have to shift delivery timelines based on manufacturing capacity and other variables, but not because of outside pressure.
+A Pfizer spokesman said the company may have to shift delivery timelines based on manufacturing capacity and other variables, but not because of outside pressure.

 “We have made vaccine doses available as quickly as possible based on the terms of current agreements with individual countries,” Andrew Widger, Pfizer’s Britain-based head of global media relations, said in an email.
 “These agreements do not impact our commitments to supply other countries where we have agreements.”